Focal segmental glomerulosclerosis (FSGS)

 What causes FSGS?

 FSGS is rare.
 Doctors diagnose about 7 in every 1 million people per year.
-The causes of FSGS aren't fully understood.
+The exact causes of FSGS can vary.

 What are the different types of FSGS?